SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Supervisory-Council/Content/Community-Owned/Docs/GoogleDocs/1FfdtcKXv5HWRKvXD1XCDMEcWIQFeZTdR3yCFzclseww/doc-with-comments.md

 > [Comments]
 > Context - organisation
-> * Marta Lenartowicz: I suggest starting from some clear ontology.
+> * Em M. Lenartowicz: I suggest starting from some clear ontology.
 For example is SNET really envisaged as an organisation?
 Or an open-ended, ever expanding unprecedented network that we want to eventually encompass all humanity's interfacing with all AI/AGIs which are interested to join the network and be mediated by it?
 If *organisation*, we are speaking about foundation, spinoffs(ecosystem), community (basically a collective name for all associated roles such as contributors, token holders, etc).
 But if *network* (which is my suggestion) the blueprint comes in as a sort of a constitution that starts from what the white paper and bylaws established and specifies types of entities, kinds of relations, types of decisions, structures for figuring things out (definitely not only voting, not only by token holders, and not only about grant allocations.)
 It may also need to loop back to the bylaws and formulate updates needed, as means of anchoring the blueprint there...
-(Resolved by Marta Lenartowicz)
+(Resolved by Em M. Lenartowicz)
 >   - Grace Rachmany: This is probably beyond the scope of the mandate of this blueprint and the Supervisory Council, but it may be relevant to include some suggestions of how the network self-determines itself.
->   - Tevo Saks: Mm I would agree with the notion of Network here, because it encompasses much larger vision.
+>   - Tevo Kask: Mm I would agree with the notion of Network here, because it encompasses much larger vision.
 Later going into Circles and Worgroups you are naming types of organising methods which can have different taxonomy or use case in different sub groups of the network.
->   - Tevo Saks: I think this paragraph is better suited to describe how different the decision-making processes are and the list of questions demonstrate the complexity of options
+>   - Tevo Kask: I think this paragraph is better suited to describe how different the decision-making processes are and the list of questions demonstrate the complexity of options
 >

 What kinds of decision making are there and what modes are there of doing them? (research needed by writers / expert group)